benmvp/benmvp-cli/docs/cli/create.md

 # `benmvp create` Documentation

-Creates a new library set up with infrastructure using `@benmvp/cli`.
+Creates a new library or updates an existing library, to be set up with infrastructure using the latest version of `@benmvp/cli`.

 It will: